Solve single photon detector problems: Abstract

 \section{Abstract}

-Quantum key distribution(QKD), firstly presented in 1984, could be the most significant application in quantum information theory.
-Recent years, QKD distance improved dramatically but is still restricted.
-The main problem is that bit error rate caused by single-photon detector(SPD) dark counts is out of control as QKD distance increases.
-If this problem can be solved, QKD tasks can be implemented over arbitrarily long distance, theoretically.
-However, previous solutions often result in impractical requirements such as superconductors while they can only reduce dark count rate to finite low levels.
-Here we present an idea with today's technologies only, solving SPD problems.
-Our scheme can reduce error rate caused by dark counts to arbitrary low as well as improve detective efficiency to arbitrary high.
-It demonstrates that imperfect detectors can provide nearly perfect results.
-As a consequence, QKD distance is not limited by the imperfect detectors any more.
-For example, it can be improved from hundreds of kilometers to thousands without high technology detectors.
-Our result might change the research point in QKD devices.
-In contrast with previous works considering SPD as a main obstacle, our result reveals that it is not a serious problem. \\ \textbf{Keywords:} Long distance Quantum key distribution; Dark count; C-NOT gates; Single photon detector; Detective efficiency.
+Single photon detector(SPD) problems arise in most quantum tasks, especially for measuring states going through high-lost channels.
+They are particularly prominent in quantum key distribution(QKD), which could be the most significant application in quantum information theory.
+In recent years, QKD distance has been improved dramatically but is still restricted because the bit error rate(QBER) caused by SPD dark counts will be out of control as the distance increases.
+If this problem can be solved, QKD can be implemented over arbitrarily long distances.
+However, previous solutions often result in impractical requirements such as superconductors while they can only reduce the dark count rate to finite low levels.
+In this paper, we solve SPD problems with today's technologies only.
+Although it is the no-cloning theorem that prevents a state from being measured multiple times to obtain a more reliable result, we propose a scheme circumventing the no-cloning theorem in certain tasks to allow a single state to be employed several times.
+The scheme demonstrates that imperfect detectors can provide nearly perfect results, namely, the QBER caused by dark counts can be reduced to arbitrarily low while in the meantime, detective efficiency can be improved to arbitrarily high.
+Consequently, QKD distance is not limited by the imperfect SPD anymore and can be improved from hundreds of kilometers to thousands without high-technology detectors.
+Furthermore, similar schemes can be applied for reducing measurement errors or improving the performance of sources.
+Finally, it is worth noting that although the paper is mainly discussed in the context of QKD, our scheme is an independent scheme that could be employed in other protocols wherever SPD are employed. \\ \textbf{Keywords:} Long distance Quantum key distribution; Dark count; C-NOT gate; Single photon detector; Detective efficiency.